fpom/cow/README.md

 CoW supports [Processing 3](http://processing.org) (Java version)

  - in a multiple-file project, the first file give its name to the sketchbook
+ - running a project is _slooooooowww_ because `xpra` takes a while to start

 ### Python